kvarak/dnd/docs/_Classes/fighter.md

 </div>

 The skirmisher is a warrior trained for speed.
 They use their superior mobility to take the fight to their opponents and keep them off balance.
-A fighter built for maneuverability from an aquatic setting is called a mariner and follows the same rules (but choosing the swimming option for No Escape at 3rd level).

 ### No Escape
 You can use your ***reaction*** to move up to half your speed when a creature you can see that is hostile to you moves.